lambdasonly/markdown-cv/index.md

 ## About
 <div class=paragraph_div>
-Alexander Ertl is a prospective PhD student with a focus on artificial intelligence, natural language processing, and data science.
-His work in the scope of his Master's thesis focuses on optimising the training procedure of transformer models for natural language classification tasks such as framing detection.
+Alexander Ertl is a prospective PhD student with a focus on artificial intelligence.
+Focal points of his prior research were contrastive loss functions to efficiently train transformer architectures in data-sparse settings for natural language classification tasks, such as framing detection, and sparse neural networks.
+Personal interests include cognitive science, neuroscience, and understanding learning and perception.
 </div>

 ### Research interests
+* Artificial Intelligence
 * Natural Language Processing
-* Artificial Intelligence
 * Reinforcement Learning